kargaranamir/kargaranamir.github.io/_pages/about.md

 ---

 Hi there!
-I’m Amir :wave:, currently a 1st year PhD student at [CIS LMU Munich](https://cis.lmu.de) advised by Prof. [Hinrich Schütze](https://www.cis.lmu.de/schuetze).
+I’m Amir :wave:, currently a 2nd year PhD student at [CIS LMU Munich](https://cis.lmu.de) advised by Prof. [Hinrich Schütze](https://www.cis.lmu.de/schuetze).

-My research centers on NLProc, particularly on the topic of multilingualism.
-I am working to broaden the reach of NLProc technology by enabling its application in more languages.
+I am interested in:

+- Scaling NLP horizontally: How can we can put more languages on the Map of NLP?

-Before coming to LMU, I completed my M.Sc. in CE at [Sharif University of Technology](https://en.sharif.edu), 2022.
-I did my B.Sc. at [Isfahan University of Technology](https://english.iut.ac.ir) double majored in EE and CE, 2020.
+Before coming to LMU,
+- I completed my M.Sc. in CE at [Sharif University of Technology](https://en.sharif.edu), 2022.
+- I did my B.Sc. at [Isfahan University of Technology](https://english.iut.ac.ir) double majored in EE and CE, 2020.

+My favorite color is [green](./assets/img/green.png).